sxk173630/Linear-Regression/README.md

 INSTALLATION
 ------------
-I have the .py file, "linear regression", that uses the, "PRSA_Data_Changping.txt", to implement the dataset.
+I have the .py file, "Linear_Regression", that uses the, "PRSA_Data_Changping.txt", to implement the dataset.

 TROUBLESHOOTING
 ---------------